trejimmy5562/webmap_project/README.md

     hopping route.

 ### Design:

-Interactive web map similar to google maps layout
-      2D buildings instead of shadowed/simulated 3D
+    Interactive web map similar to google maps layout 2D buildings instead of shadowed/simulated 3D
       Routes highlighted
       Hamburger menu:
-      1. toggle routes
+      • toggle routes
-      2. switch between age groups
+      • switch between age groups
-      3. locate bathrooms
+      • locate bathrooms
       Interactive bar popups when clicked

-  Software Engineering:
+### Software Engineering:
-      Leaflet would be a useful library to use.
+    Leaflet.js library was used.
-      The interactive elements and routes would be added using JS, like the onclick hamburger menu, routes, and popups The basemap would be used in html, and the content of the interactive menus and popups The style of each popup, route, and menu would be done in CSS
+      The interactive elements and routes were added using JS, like the onclick hamburger menu, routes, and popups The basemap would be used in html, and the content of the interactive menus and popups The style of each popup, route, and menu would be done in CSS